 Farmers' mutual insurance companies and township mutual insurance companies are exempt from the surcharge on fire safety premiums.
-All other insurance companies doing business in Minnesota are required to pay the surcharge which is 0.5% of premiums and assessments for homeowners' insurance policies, commercial fire policies, and commercial nonliability insurance policies.
+All other insurance companies doing business in Minnesota are required to pay the surcharge of 0.5% of premiums and assessments for homeowner's insurance policies, commercial fire policies, and commercial non-liability insurance policies.